bazel-contrib/bazel-lib/docs/copy_to_bin.md

 copy_file_to_bin_action(<a href="#copy_file_to_bin_action-ctx">ctx</a>, <a href="#copy_file_to_bin_action-file">file</a>, <a href="#copy_file_to_bin_action-is_windows">is_windows</a>)
 </pre>

-Helper function that creates an action to copy a file to the output tree.
+Factory function that creates an action to copy a file to the output tree.

 File are copied to the same workspace-relative path.
 The resulting files is returned.